-- 3.6.23 The MLRO and appropriate senior management should together monitor the effectiveness of policies, procedures and processes so that improvements can be made when inefficiencies are found.
-Risks should be monitored, and any changes must be reflected in changes to policies and procedures, keeping them up-to-date, in line with the risk assessment of the business.
-For more information, see Chapter four of this guidance. - 3.6.24 In their efforts to improve AML policies, controls and procedures, and better understand where problems can arise, senior management should encourage relevant employees to provide feedback.
+3.6.23 The MLRO and appropriate senior management should together monitor the effectiveness of policies, procedures and processes so that improvements can be made when inefficiencies are found.
+Risks should be monitored, and any changes must be reflected in changes to policies and procedures, keeping them up to date, in line with the risk assessment of the business.
+For more information, see Chapter Four of this guidance.